Irieo/IntEG/README.md

 ```
 This paper is in review.
 The reference to the working paper version is as follows:

-@misc{riepin2020combining,
+@misc{riepin2020modelling,
-    title={Combining uncertainty with electricity and gas sector coupling -- is it worth the effort?},
+    title={Modelling uncertainty in coupled electricity and gas systems -- is it worth the effort?},
     author={Iegor Riepin and Thomas Möbius and Felix Müsgens},
     year={2020},
     eprint={2008.07221},